 Mercy Ships holds strong to our core values:

 • Being people of excellence in all we say and do

 We thank you for your ongoing support of Mercy Ships.
-Together we are providing life-saving surgeries, urgent medical care and eradicating the diseases of poverty across Africa.
+Together, we are eradicating the diseases of poverty across Africa.